 MU 220 Jazz: An American Story (3)

-Students explore diverse styles of jazz, from early jazz to current styles.
-The course starts with musical basics, then examines the evolution of jazz from earlier musical traditions, including ragtime and blues.
-Students get acquainted with the musicians who created and changed jazz though its history.
-The course emphasizes listening to jazz, understanding how it evolved, and how it works.
+Examines and compares diverse styles of Jazz from Ragtime and blues to current trends, and the various musicians who created and performed these styles.
+Course emphasizes listening to jazz, understanding how it evolved, and how it works.